Strider0531/Airbus-semantic-segmentation/README.md

 (Batch size, maximum train epochs, data folders etc.);
 4. Model's weights, resulted "fullres_model.h5" model and training graph (training_hist_plot.png) will be saved to the main project folder;
+For faster learning process should be used GPU device and CUDA package that satisfied tensorflow 2.10.0.

 - Other files: